kubevault/kubevault/docs/guides/platforms/eks.md

 # Deploy Vault on Amazon EKS

-Here, we are going to deploy Vault in Amazon EKS using Vault operator.
-We are going to use [AWS S3 bucket](https://aws.amazon.com/s3/) as Vault backend and `awsKmsSsm` unsealer mode for automatic unsealing the Vault.
+Here, we are going to deploy Vault in Amazon EKS using KubeVault operator.
+We are going to use [AWS S3 bucket](https://aws.amazon.com/s3/) as Vault backend and `awsKmsSsm` unsealer mode for automatically unsealing the Vault.

 ## Before You Begin

-At first, you need to have a EKS cluster.
+At first, you need to have an EKS cluster.
 If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
 You can use [eksctl](https://github.com/weaveworks/eksctl) command line tool to create EKS cluster easily.

-- Install Vault operator in your cluster following the steps [here](/docs/setup/operator/install.md).
+- Install KubeVault operator in your cluster following the steps [here](/docs/setup/operator/install.md).

 - You should be familiar with the following CRD:
   - [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md)